Master UTM Parameters: Boost Campaign Tracking & ROI

 Email - Source = email|e-mail|e_mail|e mail OR Medium = email|e-mail|e_mail|e mail

-Paid Search - Source matches a list of search sites AND Medium matches regex ^(.*cp.*|ppc|retargeting|paid.*)$
+Paid Search - Source matches a list of search sites as provided by Google AND Medium matches regex ^(.*cp.*|ppc|retargeting|paid.*)$

-Paid Social - Source matches a regex list of social sites AND Medium matches regex ^(.*cp.*|ppc|retargeting|paid.*)$
+Paid Social - Source matches a regex list of social sites as provided by Google AND Medium matches regex ^(.*cp.*|ppc|retargeting|paid.*)$

 Display - Medium is one of (“display”, “banner”, “expandable”, “interstitial”, “cpm”)